This content is provided by Chambers. Learn more about our methodology

 Elspeth Talbot Rice QC

 A highly regarded and much sought-after expert who handles a full spectrum of commercial and traditional chancery work.
-She has experience of acting in jurisdictions spanning the BVI, Bermuda and the UK Crown Dependencies, and acts for both claimants and defendants in significant trust disputes.
+She has experience of acting in jurisdictions spanning the BVI, Bermuda and the UK Crown Dependencies, and acts for both claimants and defendants in significant trust and estates disputes.
 She has particular experience in cases concerning asset transfers and restructuring.

 Francis Tregear QC